ksnortum/spot-music/README.md

 * load categories on startup?  or when the first `playlist` command is issued?
 * display a special caret when the app wants input.
 * add a way to change the number of items per page at the command prompt

+## Bugs
+* after a cancelled authorization and typing "quit", the program hangs